mnalam30/django-online-shopping/README.md

-# django-vouchers-shopping
+# django-vouchers-system

-A Django application for online shopping that used voucher
+A Django application for online vouchers

 ## Setup instructions